TypeDB Studio

 History pane

 All queries and transaction operations are timestamped and logged to the History pane.
-Any errors that occur can be retrieved from this pane.
+You can copy and replay queries from this pane.
+Any errors that occur can be inspected from this pane.

 Transaction controls